Best Crispy Okoy

 Instructions

-• Slice onion, sweet potato, carrots, and butternut squash into a long thin strips and chop cilantro into small pieces.
-Once done, add them all into the large bowl.
-Mix everything together until it forms a thick paste-like consistency.
+• Slice the onion, sweet potato, carrots, and butternut squash into thin strips.
+Finely chop the cilantro.
+Combine all these ingredients with the egg mixture, stirring until it forms a thick paste.

-• Set aside the batter while you heat up enough oil for deep frying in a pot or deep fryer pan over medium high heat.
-Make sure there’s enough oil for the okoy (shrimp fritters) to float around freely without sticking together.
+• Heat enough oil for deep frying in a pot or a deep fryer pan over medium-high heat.

-• Once ready, use a big spoon or an ice cream scoop to form small circles out of the batter and drop them into the hot oil one by one.
+• Using a large spoon or an ice cream scoop, form small circles of batter and gently drop them into the hot oil, one by one.

-• Serve your okoy warm with ketchup or vinegar as dip and enjoy!
+• Serve your warm shrimp fritters (okoy) with ketchup or vinegar for dipping.
+Enjoy this delicious treat!

 Video